GMOD/jbrowse-components/website/docs/user_guide.md

 either be removed from the alignment (hard clipping) or can be included, and not shown by default (soft clipping)

-JBrowse 2 also contains an option to "show the soft clipping" that has occured.
+JBrowse 2 also contains an option to "show the soft clipping" that has occurred.
 This can be valuable to show the signal around a region that contains structural variation or difficult mappability